 - Only take waterproof photo equipment out with you

-- Do not wear expensive clothing – it will be ruined
+- Do not wear expensive clothing – it will probably get ruined

 - Best not to ride a motorbike for very many obvious reasons and indeed avoid driving any vehicle